neilwrobinson/exposures-devise/README.md

 ## References

 I took inspiration from [this project](https://github.com/imhta/rails_6_devise_example).
 If you are using Rails 6, be sure to check it out!

+I also use https://github.com/sustainable-rails/sustainable-rails-dev for the dev environment.
+This is a big time saver.